 Social Engineering is a criminal act if it’s carried out without the consent of an organisation- but only when they have given that permission can they legally be subject to this type of test.

 Social engineering toolkit

-The Social-Engineer Toolkit (SET) is a free tool that can be used to make believable attacks to trick the victim.
+The Social-Engineer Toolkit (SET) is a free tool used to make believable attacks to trick the victim.
 The SET has custom attack vectors, payloads and scripts that allow you to prepare and plan for social engineering assessments in no time.

 Discuss your concerns today